Overlooking Little Wood and the Mill stream, this charismatic cottage will be a perfect fit for families or those looking for a cosy country retreat.

 Kitchen is fully equipped with electric oven, ceramic hob, fridge, dishwasher, microwave.
 Washing and drying facilities are provided in an external laundry which is shared with two other cottages.
 A freezer is available for use in an external outbuilding.

 Cloakroom with WC and basin.

-Lockable inner-connecting door which leads to the adjoining Mill House for parties renting both cottages.
+Lockable inner-connecting door which leads to the adjoining Wheel House for parties renting both cottages.

 Bedroom one with fixed 5’ king size bed, side tables, armchair, chest of drawers, wardrobe.